Ciberusps/unreal-helper-library/README.md

 # Unreal Helper Library [UHL]

-**UHL** - unreal helper library, toolset to help developers working with AI, GAS and so on.
+**UHL** - unreal helper library, toolset to help developers working with AI, GAS, customizing editor and so on.
 Goal is to became a tool that insta-installed on new project creation.
 All tools are mostly tested on melee combat so if you have other background and think that something should work another way or have an idea on how to improve developer experience feel free to [discuss](https://github.com/Ciberusps/unreal-helper-library/discussions).

-**GAS things not required to be used at all, you can use library only for AI things**, but provides much smoother GAS experience mostly based on [Lyra](https://dev.epicgames.com/documentation/en-us/unreal-engine/lyra-sample-game-in-unreal-engine?application_version=5.5) features.
-All GAS features designed in mind that they or their part can be added or dropped by you in development in any time.
+**GAS things not required to be used at all, you can use library only for AI things**.
+GAS features provides much smoother GAS experience mostly based on [Lyra](https://dev.epicgames.com/documentation/en-us/unreal-engine/lyra-sample-game-in-unreal-engine?application_version=5.5) features.
+All GAS features designed in mind that they or their part can be added or dropped by you in development in any time and replaced by something custom that fits your project needs

 Support: tested `UE5.4 - UE5.5-preview`